 The Best-Worst Method (BWM) is one of the novel multi-criteria decision-making techniques categorized under multi-attribute decision-making.
 It was introduced by Jafar Rezaei in 2015 in an article.
 In this method, the best and worst criteria are specified by the decision-maker, and pairwise comparisons are made between each of these two criteria (best and worst) and the other criteria.
 Then, a maxmin problem is formulated and solved to determine the weights of the various criteria.
 Moreover, a formula for calculating the inconsistency rate to verify the validity of the comparisons is considered.
-Notable features of this method compared to other multi-criteria decision-making methods include:
+Notable features of this method include: